odoo/documentation/content/applications/general/payment_acquirers/ogone.rst

 SHA Key OUT
 ~~~~~~~~~~~

-In order to retrieve the API Key and the Client Key, log into your ogone account, go to
+In order to retrieve the SHA Key OUT, log into your ogone account, go to
 :menuselection:`Configuration --> Technical Information --> Transaction feedback --> All transaction
 submission modes`, and get or generate your **API Key** and **Client Key**.
 Be careful to copy your
 API key as you'll not be allowed to get it later without generating a new one.